Xizted/TODO/README.md

-# Webpack starter configuration
+# TODO

-This is the initial project for create app webpack.

-### Notes
+This is a web application on a task list made in Javascript

 #### Instructions: